stephaneey/azure-and-k8s-architecture/maps/apim.md

 You can enable *Defender for API* to have an end-to-end assessment of your APIs.
 Defender will check whether endpoints are subject to authentication and help you caterogize them.
 It also ships with a live threat detection module that can raise alerts in case of anomaly detection (unsual bandwidth usage), or any of the OWASP API top 10 threats.
 I would still recommend to put a Web Application Firewall (WAF) in front of APIM for internet facing APIs.

 ##### Authorizations based on the consumer
 *OAuth* and *OIDC* have become mainstream.
 The type of flow you can use vary according to the type of client consumer.
 Any mobile, browser-based and other *native* clients should only leverage interactive flows such as the *PKCE* one.
 Any server-side component (ie: backend calling another backend, background job, etc.) can leverage the *Client Credentials Grant* as well as the *Resource Owner Password Grant*, although the latter is considered weak.
+Note that the so-called *Certificate Bound Access Token* is the most secure form of *Client Credentials* but is not supported by Entra ID.
+This flow may look similar to the *Client Assertion* one but is different.

+The Client Assertion flow consists of the following steps and is supported by Entra:
+- Register a client application in Entra and upload a client certicate instead of creating a client secret
+- The component using the client app must sign its access token request using the client certificate
+- The component using the client app must include the generated JWT token as part of its token request using the *client_assertion* query string.
+- Entra validates the request and returns an access token accordingly.
+The returned token is **NOT** bound to the certificate.

+The Certificate Bound Access Token flow consists of the following steps and is **NOT** supported by Entra:
+- Register a client app in the IDP together with a client certificate
+- The component using the client app must authenticate against the IDP using the client cert through mTLS and perfor its token request
+- The IDP verifies the provided certificate, generate an access token that includes a reference to the cert (typically thumbprint)
+- The component using the cient app consumes the resource by passing the access token over an mTLS connection.
+- The resource server validates both the access token and the client certificate while ensuring that the provided cert corresponds to the one included in the token.

 Beyond OAuth and OIDC, server-side components can use *Subscription keys*, while this method is strictly not recommended for client devices.
 Both, client and server-side consumers can leverage mTLS.

 ### Developing with APIM
 APIM lets you develop gRPC, GraphSQL, REST, SOAP and OData APIs...and *Visual Studio Code* is definitely your best friend to do so.
 With its *Azure API Management* extension, it enables live debugging of APIM policies, among other things.
 When using Postman, Fiddler or similar tools, you can add the *Ocp-Apim-Trace* HTTP request header to get a full trace of the API call (tracing must be enabled up front).
 You can enforce nearly any action/validation/routing logic through the use of policies, including even C# expressions.
 Just keep in mind that you should avoid defining any business logic in policies.